uob-coms20007/uob-coms20007.github.io/computability/universal.md

 3. It simulates the effect of the program $S$ on input $n$.

-This last step consists of constructing the configuration $\langle S, [\texttt{x} \mapsto n] \rangle$, followed by computing the next configuration of the operational semantics of While.
-This is repeated until we reach the simulation reaches a halting configuration $\langle \texttt{skip}, [\texttt{x} \mapsto m] \rangle$.
+This last step consists of constructing the configuration $\langle S, [\texttt{x} \mapsto n] \rangle$, followed by computing the (unique) next configuration of the operational semantics of While.
+This is repeated until the simulation reaches a halting configuration $\langle \texttt{skip}, [\texttt{x} \mapsto m] \rangle$.
 At this point the program halts, returning
 $m$ in its output.

-That last bit may seem familiar: it is what we call an __interpreter__ for a programming language.
+That description may seem familiar: it corresponds to what we would nowadays call an __interpreter__ for a programming language.
 An interpreter is a program that loads the source code of another program, and computes the intended behaviour of that program.
-One way to write an interpreter is to follow the operational semantics of a language, as described above: we construct the initial configuration, and perform one step of computation at a time, until we are done.
+One way to write an interpreter is to follow the operational semantics of a language, as described above.
 Usually interpreters do not translate the source code, but merely produce the desired behaviour directly.
 The most famous language that is interpreted (and not compiled) is perhaps